Money Advice

 When people are at the start of their career, retirement seems a long way off.
 But investing for retirement is best started as early as possible.
 This is because interest and investments compound over time (compounding calculator).

-Imagine if a 22y-old was able to invest $6000/year for five years ($30k total) with 8% return (what the stock market has done over long durations).
+Imagine if a 22y-old invested $6000/year for five years ($30k total) with a 8% return (what the stock market has done over long durations).
 They would have more than a million dollars when they hit 70 years old.
 If this person decided they were going to put off saving for as long as possible and then start contributing $6k/year they would need to save from age 45 until 70 to have approximate the same amount of money when they reached 70.
-This has them paying out nearly 5x the amount of money ($150k) over 5x the number of years.
+This has them paying out nearly 5x the amount of money ($150k) over 5x the number of years to accumulate the same amount of money.

 Action